-Thank you for your letter of March 4 on behalf of Mr. Jerome Phillips regarding the proposed regulations governing the certification of respirators.
+This is in response to your letter to Senator Dixon regarding the proposed regulations governing the certification of respirators.

-The current regulations under which the Mine Safety and Health Administration and the National Institute for Occupational Safety and Health test and certify respirators (30 CFR Part 11) were originally promulgated in 1972.
+The current regulations under which the Mine Health and Safety Administration and the National Institute for Occupational Safety and Health test and certify respirators (30 CFR Part 11) were originally promulgated in 1972.
 During the last several years, there has been a growing consensus among the respirator manufacturers and user community that these requirements need revision to reflect the technical advances in the field and the increased knowledge regarding environmental factors in the workplace.
 Some of the steps taken to develop the proposed rule are outlined in the enclosed preamble (52 FR 32402).